 A trailer’s aim is to catch your audience’s attention from the first moment and, at the same time, let your readers have a sneak peak of your story.

-In this sense, you need to leverage filming techniques to hook your audience like special effects, close ups of a character or important objects in your story or some intriguing images of your story´s location.
+In this sense, you need to leverage filming techniques to hook your audiences like special effects, close-ups of a character or important objects in your story or some intriguing images of your story´s location.

-For instance, take a look at how they’ve created an intriguing and a romantic ambience with special effects in this video:
+For instance, take a look at how they’ve created an intriguing and romantic ambiance with special effects in this video: